-After the break-in period, your vehicle should be inspected by an authorized Can-Am roadster dealer as per the MAINTENANCE SCHEDULE.
+After the break-in period, your vehicle should be inspected as per the MAIN-TENANCE SCHEDULE.

 Fueling

 Fuel Requirements

 NOTICE Always use fresh gasoline.
 Gasoline will oxidize; the result is loss of octane, volatile compounds, and the production of gum and varnish deposits which can damage the fuel system.